-Nearly two in five (39%) respondents agreed that recently their mental health has been negatively affected by their financial situation, whereas a similar number (38%) disagreed that this is so (Figure 10).
-Almost a quarter (23%) neither agreed nor disagreed that recently their mental health has been negatively affected by their financial situation, whilst a tiny number (1%) were not sure.
+Two in five (40%) respondents agreed that recently their mental health has been negatively affected by their financial situation, whereas a similar number (37%) disagreed that this is so (Figure 10).
+Almost a quarter (22%) neither agreed nor disagreed that recently their mental health has been negatively affected by their financial situation.